What is the average salary in Olympia, WA?

 Ultrasound Technologist

-Ultrasound Technologists perform imaging exams.
-They work in hospitals and clinics.
-They use ultrasound to create images of the body.
+Ultrasound Technologists perform diagnostic imaging exams.
+They work in hospitals and imaging centers.
+They ensure high-quality images for accurate diagnosis.

 Find Ultrasound Technologist jobs in Olympia, WA